luyangkenneth/evolution-of-resumes/index.md

 When I started applying for software engineering internships in my second year of university, I knew there were plenty of online articles out there that taught you how to write a great resume - [this](https://github.com/yangshun/tech-interview-handbook/blob/master/non-technical/resume.md) is a great resource, for example.
 But turns out resumes aren't just about arranging words on a page.
 I learned a lot from those articles, but what was the point when I "had nothing" to put on my resume in the first place?

-I struggled to get interviews at the companies I applied to, and I realized I had neglected to build up the relevant skills and experience that would have made me a strong candidate.
-It's hard to get experience before getting experience, but through sheer luck and a bit of planning ahead, I eventually got my first internship. **One thing led to the next, and I went on to do a total of five internships: Tinkerbox / Honestbee / TradeGecko in Singapore, and Facebook / Asana in the US.** This was only possible because I took two semesters of leave of absence (LOA) from school, effectively delaying my graduation by one year.
+I struggled to get interviews at the companies I applied to, and I realized I had neglected to build up the relevant skills and experience that would make me come across as a strong candidate.
+It's hard to get experience before getting experience, but through sheer luck and a bit of planning ahead, I eventually got my first internship.

-Looking back, I'm glad things worked out.
-And I'm indebted to all the people who helped me along the way.
+**One thing led to the next, and I went on to do a total of five internships: Tinkerbox / Honestbee / TradeGecko in Singapore, and Facebook / Asana in the US.** This was only possible because I took two semesters of leave of absence (LOA) from school, effectively delaying my graduation by one year.

 The biggest question I had during my journey was "How do I get from here to there?".
 I knew of seniors whose resumes were already in great shape, and I often wondered if I, too, could be like some of them.
 The best thing I did was probably to observe and try to gather inspiration from the way they made progress.
 So I'd like to share what my own resume looked like throughout its evolution over the years, and hopefully you'll find this useful.